Chisom83/Global_Store_TechrityProject/README.md

 clientele, hailing from 147 different countries, can browse through an endless offering with more than 10,000 products.

 This large selection comprises three main categories: office supplies (e.g., staples), furniture (e.g., chairs), and technology (e.g., smartphones).
-I'm contracted as a Data Analyst to help Global Superstore analyze and draw outmeaningful insight from the Superstore dataset, which would aid management in making informed decisions to improve performance and profitability.
+I'm contracted as a Data Analyst to help Global Superstore analyze and draw out meaningful insight from the Superstore dataset, which would aid management in making informed decisions to improve performance and profitability.

 ### Project Objectives
 As a data analyst I was tasked with the following